CodyMcC/shift-cipher/README.md

 # Level 5
 ## Goals
 1. Don't let the user see any traceback errors.
 Think about all the mistakes a user could make.
 Rather than letting your program error out, just print a friendly error message.
-Let them try again or start the program over again.
+Don't have the program exit, let them try their input again.

 ## Rules:
 1. Do not import anything